huma-engineering/huma-docs/data-collection/huma-app/features/entering-your-health-data.md

 Select the module you want to add your data for and click the **Add** button.

-Depending on the type of data being collected you will have the choice of entering it manually or by using the camera on your phone.
+Depending on the type of data being collected you will have the choice of entering it manually, using the camera on your phone or syncing from a connected device.

 ### Adding data manually